Relevance (relevance)

 • result[].extraction_failed: extraction failure flag

-• result[].verdict: ACCEPTED (relevant) or REJECTED (not relevant)
+• result[].verdict: ACCEPTED (per-claim score ≥ 0.6) or REJECTED

 • error: populated if judge output has no usable verdicts